monsoonmaelstrom/book2/book2.md

 “About me…?” she questions warily.

-“He knows that General Iverson is your father,” I say, and I feel her tense slightly.
+“He knows General Iverson is your father,” I say, and I feel her tense slightly.

 “You told him?”